sadarshan/Installations-and-changes/installations.md

 [This](https://youtu.be/mKt4ZTaE2bk) video instructions explains clearly about the installation instructions and errors that I found and resolved.
 I highly recommend to follow the instructions for errorless installation.

+> NOTE: The above video contains both PX4 and Ardupilot installations.
+However, I have only installed PX4 which is till 28:30 timestamp.
+If you also want to play with PX4, you can skip Ardupilot installation.
 ---

 [gazebo installation instructions](https://classic.gazebosim.org/tutorials?tut=install_ubuntu)